 An interesting trail takes us to the hill retreat of Nagarkot, perched on a ridge 32 km east of Kathmandu, Nagarkot is also a popular spot to watch sunrise and sunset.

-Today after breakfast trek down to the Balthali.
+This day after breakfast trek down to the Balthali.
 Today we walk about three hours and reach the enchanting Balthali village offering excellent mountain views.

-Morning after breakfast, we trek about 2 hrs to Panauti crossing through rice field, village and sightseeing around in Panauti, Panauti is a historical city in Nepal.
+The morning after breakfast, we trek about 2 hrs to Panauti crossing through a rice field, village and sightseeing around in Panauti, Panauti is a historical city in Nepal.
 It is a small city.
-It is a junction of Roshi Khola and Pungamati Khola, there is a saying that, the entire town is a built on a single piece of solid stone, making it protected to earthquake.
-Panauti was once a junction of important trading route, but today, it is just a quite backwater retained and restored its architecture and has a number of interesting temples and out of that we can also find the one of the oldest temple in Nepal, from here we further drive to Bhaktapur.
+It is a junction of Roshi Khola and Pungamati Khola, there is a saying that, the entire town is a built on a single piece of solid stone, making it protected from the earthquake.
+Panauti was once a junction of an important trading route, but today, it is just a quiet backwater retained and restored its architecture and has a number of interesting temples and out of that we can also find the one of the oldest temples in Nepal, from here we further drive to Bhaktapur.
 Bhaktapur is the ancient town in the east corner of the Kathmandu Valley.
 It is the third largest city in Kathmandu valley and was once the capital of Nepal during the great Malla Kingdom until the second half of the 15th century.
 Bhaktapur is listed as a World Heritage by UNESCO for its rich culture, temples, and wood, metal and stone artwork.
 Principalities of valley, you will visit old royal palaces, temples, stupas, and monasteries and where we will see lots of striking intricate wood and stone works.

 This ancient city of Patan is known as Lalitpur, cites the arts, 5 km south of Kathmandu.
 The city is full of Hindu temples and Buddhist monuments.
-And further we visit Bungamati and Khokana which is famous for Newar culture and values.
+And further, we visit Bungamati and Khokana which is famous for Newar culture and values.

 |March to June, September to November|